Computing Science, University Transfer Loading...

 *Please note that sequencing is designed for transfer to the University of Alberta unless otherwise noted.

 Computing Science specialists are in demand as computer analysts, programmers, teachers, consultants and researchers.
-Computing Science programs at the University of Alberta offer a voluntary Industrial Internship Program (IIP) that gives you the opportunity to augment your studies with periods of paid, discipline-related work.
-The IIP is usually made available to you in the third year of the program.
-You must apply to the program first and once you have been admitted, you may make application for the IIP.
+Computing Science programs at the University of Alberta offer a voluntary Industrial Internship Program (IIP) that gives students the opportunity to augment their studies with periods of paid, discipline-related work.
+The IIP is usually made available in the third year of the program.
+Interested students must apply to the program first and once admitted, may make application for the IIP.